 Açaí was long a everyday food for riverside communities in the state of Pará, eaten as a thick paste rather than the sweet bowl sold abroad.
 Over two decades it became a worldwide health brand.

-Brazil produced about two hundred and thirty-nine thousand tonnes in 2023, and demand keeps climbing in North America, Europe and Asia.
+Brazil produced about 1.9 million tonnes in 2023, and demand keeps climbing in North America, Europe and Asia.
 The berry now anchors a supply chain that reaches from Amazon towns to gym smoothie bars.
+Yet our reporting has shown that the boom has not erased deep structural problems: around 80% of the fruit’s mass is still seed and fibre that is mostly discarded, and the industry remains built on a crop that must be processed within hours of harvest to retain its nutritional properties.

 Yet the boom has strains.
 Prices swing sharply, quality varies, and a single Pará town that calls itself the world’s açaí capital still sits amid poverty, showing that export success does not automatically lift a region.